 Across the Divides:

 We all face divides that we seek to cross in fulfilling our mandate as theological field educators.
 Cultural, social, technological and linguistic divides are prime examples.
 Our next biennial consultation will encourage us to reflect together upon ways to cross divides and so strengthen the work we do.
 It will be hosted at the historic St. Paul Hotel in St. Paul, Minnesota, January 19 – 21, 2017.
 The hotel provides a setting that is warm, elegant and intimate, well suited for much interaction and conversation.
 It also allows attenders to step right into the celebration of winter that the city of St. Paul is famous for.
-Watch for more regarding speakers, breakout sessions and local field trips.
+Click on Consultation 2017 for much more information, and–with more to come–check back again soon.

 - Membership dues for 2016.
 If you haven’t yet paid your 2016 membership dues, please follow this link to retrieve the form.